| Learn Everything Leather

 6. How to Identify Genuine Patent Leather?

 Using synthetic ingredients, genuine leather has been specifically treated and polished to give it a glossy, shining finish.
 Several layers of lacquer are typically apply during the treatment procedure to give the leather its distinct appearance.
-Because it is more durable than conventional cowhide-coated leather, this leather is generally regarde as being of superior quality.
+Because it is more durable than conventional cowhide-coated leather, this leather is generally regard as being of superior quality.
 This leather often has a smoother surface and a darker color.
 It is simple to recognize thanks to its characteristic fragrance and feel.

 7. Advantages of patent leather